How many credits can I transfer into Concordia?

 How will my credits transfer?

-If you have not received an AAOT, DTA, or Transfer Associates Degree from a California community college, Concordia will assess individual college-level courses.
-You’ll receive an official transcript evaluation from the office of the Registrar once we have an application and all official transcripts on file.
+Concordia offers two pathways for transferring credits: block transfer and course-by-course evaluation.
+If you have received the Oregon AAOT, Washington DTA, and California Transfer Degree (IGETC), you are eligible for block transfer and all of your associate degree credits are transferable.
+For all other transfer students, Concordia will evaluate your transcripts on a course-by-course basis.
+You’ll receive an official transcript evaluation from the office of the registrar once we have your application and all official transcripts on file.

 How will my Associate’s Degree transfer?

-Concordia accepts the Oregon AAOT, Washington DTA, and California Transfer Degree (IGETC) as block transfers to satisfy all our general education requirements except Humanities 351 and Religion 401.
+Concordia accepts the Oregon AAOT, Washington DTA, and California Transfer Degree (IGETC) as block transfers to satisfy all our general education requirements with the exception of Religion 401.
+For all other associate degree transfers, Concordia will evaluate your full academic course history when reviewing for admission.

 Will any of my HS credits transfer to CU?